With the sudden surge of working from home and online schooling, Zoom has its time to shine.

 This video communication platform has been life-saving for many businesses and schools.
 However, several users have experienced some hiccups in security, leaving people searching for a more robust and reliable Zoom alternative.

-Today, we’re going to cover everything you need to know about Zoom, its most popular video conference solutions, pros and cons, and Zoom alternatives.
+Today, we’re going to cover everything you need to know about Zoom, its most popular video conference solutions, pros and cons, how to live stream on Zoom, and Zoom alternatives.

 Table of Contents

 - What is Zoom?

 - Zoom Meeting vs. Webinar Features

 - Video Conferencing with Zoom vs. Live Streaming

 - How to Live Stream a Zoom Meeting with Dacast

 Zoom is a professional video communication software that is comparable to Skype.
 It is most commonly associated with its conference call capabilities that work perfectly for remote team collaboration.

 Zoom integrates with an array of tools, such as Google Drive, Salesforce, Facebook, and more, which makes it a useful tool for business owners.